-(19) Revenue recognition
+(20) Revenue recognition

-Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Company and the revenue can be reliably measured.
+Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Group and the revenue can be reliably measured.
 Revenue is measured at the fair value of the consideration received or receivable.
 The following specific recognition criteria must also be met before revenue is recognized:

-(Expressed in Thousands of New Taiwan Dollars Unless Otherwise Specified)
+Notes to Consolidated Financial Statements (Continued) (Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)